ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/anatomy/index.md

 Using this Remix tutorial, [use a Solidity getter function to `view` data](https://remix.ethereum.org/#optimize=false&evmVersion=null&version=soljson-v0.6.6+commit.6c089d02.js)
 --->

-### `constructor` functions
+### Constructor functions

 `constructor` functions are only executed once when the contract is first deployed.
-It does a lot of initialisation with state variables initialising to their specified value if you've initialised them inline, or zero if you didn't.
+Like `constructor` in many class-based programming languages, these functions often initialize state variables to their specified values.

 ```solidity
 // Solidity example